Evolution of cooperation in networks with well-connected cooperators: Discussion

-Our results support the intuitive expectation that well-connected cooperators can enhance the spread and persistence of cooperation, but also show that they only do so under certain conditions.
-We see that in standard networks (without increased degree assortativity), the enhancement depends on the network type, with correlation between cooperative strategy and social connectedness (degree) having an effect on final cooperator fractions in scale-free networks and no effect in Poisson networks.
-In degree-assorted networks, we find a less simple pattern of effects, and further investigation of our results confirm that this pattern is due to specific strategy dynamics arising from the modular nature of the degree-assorted networks.
-Here, bridge areas between clusters of individuals with similar degree can act as barriers for the spread of the defective strategy when cooperators are occupying high-degree nodes, which can lead to a large increase (towards 40 percent) in the average final cooperator fraction; but this increase is sensitive to \textit{Trojan horses}, i.e. defectors placed within the cooperator clusters, which can counteract the protective effect of the bridge areas.
-In the following we go into further details about these insights. \textit{\textbf{Presence and absence of enhancement of cooperation when cooperators are well connected}} To understand why well-connected cooperators sometimes – but not always – enhance the spread and persistence of cooperation, we may consider the mechanisms by which increased social connectedness can help them promote their strategy.
-Firstly, the cooperators' higher number of links means that they are more likely to be picked as role models when individuals update their strategy (while this is not true in the limit of perfect degree assortativity, we checked that it holds true for all the network types used here).
-Secondly, well-connected cooperators have higher maximal fitness (because a higher number of social partners means increased opportunity to gain benefits from cooperative interactions, c.f.~Eq.~\eqref{eq.fitness} in Section \ref{modeldetails}) and this increases the chance that their strategy will actually be copied when they are used as role models (because individuals only copy strategies from neighbours with higher fitness than themselves).
-Together, these circumstances can increase the chance that cooperators will spread their strategy to neighbours, when the relative connectedness of cooperators is increased.
 However, we see from the results that correlation between cooperative strategy and social connectedness does not always enhance cooperation (even under perfect correlation).
-This has to do with the fact that cooperators and defectors do not get the same payoff from the same neighbourhood, meaning that everything else equal, a cooperator having a higher degree than a defector is not always enough for it to gain higher fitness than the defector.
-More specifically, a cooperator generally needs to have considerably more cooperator neighbours than a defector, to get a higher fitness than the defector (see Appendix A for details).
+This has to do with the fact that cooperators and defectors do not get the same payoff from the same neighborhood, meaning that everything else equal, a cooperator having a higher degree than a defector is not always enough for it to gain higher fitness than the defector.
+More specifically, a cooperator generally needs to have considerably more cooperator neighbors than a defector, to get a higher fitness than the defector (see Appendix A for details).
 A higher degree for the cooperator will not always lead to this requirement being satisfied, and therefore does not necessarily give the cooperator advantage over the defector.
 In the standard networks, we saw positive effects of the correlations between cooperativeness and degree in scale-free networks, whereas there were no effects in the Poisson networks - even under perfect correlation.
-Our results thus show that the cooperators' benefit from higher social connectedness is too small to affect the final outcome in standard Poisson networks, whereas in standard scale-free networks the advantage cooperators gain from the increased connectedness leads to positive effects on the evolution of cooperation.
+Our results thus show that the cooperators’ benefit from higher social connectedness is too small to affect the final outcome in standard Poisson networks, whereas in standard scale-free networks the advantage cooperators gain from the increased connectedness leads to positive effects on the evolution of cooperation.